natelgrw/retina_models/README.md

 Current Version: **1.0.0**

+Active ReTiNA prediction models are accessible at this [Hugging Face Model Repository](https://huggingface.co/natelgrw/ReTiNA-Models).
+Depreciated models are available upon request at `natelgrw.tech@gmail.com`.

+This repository contains scripts for model training and processing, along with model performance metrics.

 ## 🌀 Available Models

 For retention time prediction, we recommend that you use **ReTiNA_XGB1**, the model with the greatest overall prediction accuracy.